 Her new room features a breathtaking canopy bed, wrapped in gorgeous golden scrollwork.
 The room’s rounded shape, with floor to ceiling mirrors bring much needed light to an otherwise gloomy castle.
 Since glass was an expensive and elegant way to decorate at the time, mirrored walls with a ‘window effect’ became a favorite of wealthy French royalty.

-These mirrored “windows” looked so impressive that an entire hall in the Royal palace of Versailles is dedicated to their beauty.
+These mirrored “windows” looked so impressive that an entire hall in the Palace of Versailles is dedicated to their beauty.
 The Rococo style continued to gain popularity, spreading quickly throughout Europe to the Palace of Nymphenberg.
 This elegant palace near Munich features a stunning hall, which is a dead ringer for Belle’s fancy dwelling in the film.

 The set design does a wonderful job of showcasing the other important features of Rococo, in everything from the tapestries to the furniture.
 Even the singing ‘Madame de Garderobe’ is a vision of the dreamy French style.
 With soft pastel blue color, and regal gilding- she’s’ got all the ‘must haves’ for lavish furnishings of the era.